 Peace lily plants (Spathiphyllum genus) are one of the most enduring and popular houseplants for the bedroom, and for good reason: Its glossy leaves thrive in high- or low-light situations, and the roots tolerate a variety of irrigation habits.
 Peace lilies take the guesswork out of watering by wilting when they're thirsty and quickly perk up with a drink.

 02 of 10

 The parlor palm (Chamaedorea elegans) grows in partial to full shade in its native Guatemala, which is why you'll see these specimens thriving in offices, malls, and other indoor spaces with little to no natural light.
 In fact, too much light will burn the leaves of the parlor palm, so keep this plant away from bright windows in the bedroom.
-A location close to a steamy bathroom that provides a humidity boost is ideal, and will stave off pests like spider mites that proliferate in dry conditions.
+A location close to a steamy bathroom that provides a humidity boost is ideal, as it will stave off pests, such as spider mites, that proliferate in dry conditions.

 03 of 10

 04 of 10

 Sansevieria trifasciata, which s also known by the tongue-in-cheek nickname "mother-in-law's tongue" doesn't do justice to the snake plant, a sculptural, vigorous specimen that purifies air better than almost any other houseplant.
 The leathery, strappy leaves of Sanseviera have adapted to survive the harsh conditions of West Africa, where the soil is poor and rain is irregular.

 05 of 10

 Corn plants (Dracaena fragrans) give homeowners the look of a tree without the unmanageable height issues that come with a tree that has outgrown its space.
 Long, glossy leaves top stout trunks, a substantial plant that serves as a handsome anchor in the bedroom corner.
 Corn plants tolerate shade but may even produce white flowers in a sunny spot.

 Although its name suggests otherwise, the corn plant is poisonous and should not be kept around nibbling pets or curious children.

 06 of 10